 You can copy the files from the "Shared with me" folder to your new Google Drive account automatically or manually.

-The automatic option is preferable in most cases because it involves no manual work and provides fast and precise results.
+The automatic option is preferable because it involves no manual work and provides fast and precise results.
 Use VaultMe if you want the job to be done quickly and efficiently.
-With VaultMe, you will be able to copy both the files from the “Shared with me” folder and the shared drives that you have access to.
+With VaultMe, you will be able to copy both the files from the "Shared with me" folder and all shared drives that you have been added to